 The National Capital

 Following the resumption of the land by the Commonwealth in 1911/12 - the site was earmarked as the early administrative hub of the newly proclaimed Federal Capital Territory - encompassing offices and residences of the fledgling Commonwealth Public Service, the residence of the Administrator and the Canberra Community Hospital (1914).
 However the site was always envisioned as an educational precinct.
 In the original design competition for Canberra (1911) - Walter Burley and Marion Mahony Griffin's winning competition entry designated the site for tertiary learning, even going as far as plotting the locations of individual disciplines.

 A national university

-The idea of a National University for Australia has been discussed as early as the 1870s when educationalist Edward Morris proposed the idea to remove competition between the state based institutions.
-In 1900, journalist Alexander Sutherland stated his support for a 'University of Australia', and these discussions continued upon the establishment of the new Capital in 1913, with the focussed being on the need for postgraduate study.
-By 930, the combined efforts of the University of Melbourne and the Australian federal government saw the establishment of forerunner to the ANU - the Canberra University College (CUC).
+The idea of a national university for Australia has been discussed as early as the 1870s when educationalist Edward Morris proposed the idea to remove competition between the state-based institutions.
+In 1900, journalist Alexander Sutherland stated his support for a 'University of Australia', and these discussions continued upon the establishment of the new Capital in 1913, with the focus being on the need for postgraduate study.
+By 1930, the combined efforts of the University of Melbourne and the Australian federal government saw the establishment of forerunner to the ANU - the Canberra University College (CUC).
 The CUC was established to accommodate public servants who would attend the university as part-time students in undergraduate studies.